Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: FRMABPs

-As mentioned in Section \ref{s:genfpaH}, at each time $t$, the optimal control $\bm{u}^*(t)$ is determined by solving Problem \eqref{eq:pmpdmLP}. $\bm{u}^*(t)$ is always binary, which follows straightforwardly from the analysis of the dual LO for Problem \eqref{eq:pmpdmLP}:

-Furthermore, the index function $\gamma^*_i(t)$ is continuous in $t$ in Lemma \ref{lemma:pmp}.
-As long as the rank between the index functions does not change, the control vector remains constant.
-Therefore, the optimal control $\bm{u}^*(t)$ is piecewise constant in $t$ and always a binary vector. \end{proof}

-Proposition \ref{pro:optindxpol} indicates that in the optimal trajectories of $\bm{u}^*(\cdot)$ and $\bm{x}^*(\cdot)$, the time interval is divided into multiple subintervals.
-Within each subinterval, the optimal control $\bm{u}(\cdot)$ is a constant binary vector.
+Proposition \ref{pro:optindxpol} ensures that for the extremal trajectories \(\bm{u}^*(\cdot)\) and \(\bm{x}^*(\cdot)\), the time interval \([0, T)\) can be partitioned into \(S\) subintervals \([t_s, t_{s+1})\) for \(s = 0, \ldots, S-1\), with \(t_0 = 0\) and \(t_S = T\).
+Within each subinterval, the extremal control \(\bm{u}(\cdot)\) remains a constant binary vector.
 In the subsequent sections, we derive the closed-form trajectories of the state and the costate variables in a subinterval with a constant control vector.
 These closed-form expressions will be used to develop an efficient version of the shooting method, as well as the machine learning approach.

-For convenience, we introduce the following notations for the remainder of the paper, defined for all \(i \in [n]\):